Discover the different ways you will learn throughout the academic year.

 We aim to provide a level of consistency while ensuring access and support for students who need to temporarily study remotely.

-We are planning a return to large lectures, where this is a feature of your course.
+We aim for large lectures, where this is a feature of your course.

-If there are restrictions on numbers of people, you will find out from your lecturer in advance whether you’ll attend in-person or view a live stream.
+If there are restrictions on numbers of people (such as for public health reasons), you will find out from your lecturer in advance whether you’ll attend in-person or view a live stream.

 Seminars and tutorials

-We are planning for small group teaching to be primarily in-person, wherever possible.
+We plan for small group teaching to be primarily in-person, wherever possible.
 It may be necessary for some classes to be offered online and your tutor will plan groups depending on the needs of all students.

-We are planning that practical work in laboratories and workshops will fully resume on campus.
-As always, this is subject to responding to any changes in government advice.
+We plan for practical work in laboratories and workshops to fully resume on campus.
+This depends on any changes in government advice (such as during the Covid-19 pandemic).

-This teaching method (sometimes called “simultaneous teaching”) will vary depending on the situation.
+This teaching method (sometimes called “simultaneous teaching”) varies depending on the situation.

 It means that some students turn up for a lecture or seminar while other students on the same module engage with it through a live stream.